Speaker | Time | Text |

 |

-Yes, hi. | |
+Yeah, hi. | |

 I'll tell you, I think that the government is doing it. | ||

-And the reason I say that is because I know that they had UFOs because I was stationed at that way proving ground. | ||
+And the reason I say that is because I know that they have UFOs because I was stationed at Doug Way Proving Grounds. | ||

-And there's a mountain there called Dean Mountain, and I used to see the UFOs go down behind Dean Mountain. | ||
+And I used to see the UFOs go down behind Dean Mountain. | ||

-And one night, a friend of mine and I were out at about midnight on a motorcycle, and we went up to the top of Dean Mountain and looked down into the valley where the UFO had just gone into, and there was nothing there. | ||
+And we went up to the top of D Mountain and looked down into the valley where the UFO had just gone into. | ||

-So that tells me that somewhere down there in that valley, That valley opened up and swallowed that UFO. | ||
+So that tells me that somewhere down there in that valley, that valley opened up and swallowed that UFO. | ||

 And that was right on a military base. | ||